asminer/smart/src/README.txt

 Formlsms        Modules for high-level and low-level formalisms.

 FuncLib         Collection of built-in functions for use in expressions.

+Lexer           New lexer implementation; not hooked up yet

 Modules         Misc. language modules, such as strings and bigints.